CSB-KaracaLab/MinnieFold/README.md

 ## 🔬 Research Background

-MinnieFold was developed and tested during the CAPRI 55 competition, where it successfully modeled antibody-antigen complexes with reduced computational costs.
+MinnieFold was developed and tested during the [CAPRI55](https://www.capri-docking.org/assessment/) competition, where we listed among the top-notch researchers with reduced computational costs.
 Key findings and methodologies are detailed in our publication:

 **"Towards a greener AlphaFold2 protocol for antibody-antigen complex modeling: Insights from CAPRI Round 55"**
 Authors: Büşra Savaş, İrem Yılmazbilek, Atakan Özsan, Ezgi Karaca